SiliconLabs/wiseconnect/examples/featured/firmware_update/readme.md

 ## Purpose/Scope

-This application shows how to update the TA(NWP) firmware of a device via Wi-Fi by downloading the firmware file from a remote TCP server.
+This application shows how to update the NWP firmware of a device via Wi-Fi by downloading the firmware file from a remote TCP server.
 The server can be run on a local PC.
 Here's how the update process works:

  - **Connection** : The device connects to a Wi-Fi network and acts as a TCP client.
  - **Request**    : The device sends a request to the TCP server for the firmware update file.